Skip to Content

 The Beabull is not a designer dog you see every day.
 They’re the bizarre cross of a Bulldog and Beagle, and they’ve been quietly capturing hearts with their attractive looks, loving manner and light-hearted temperaments.

-Depending on the parents, a Beabull can look more like a Bulldog or Beagle.
+Depending on the parents, a Beabull may look more like a Bulldog or Beagle.
 It really depends on the dominant genes.
 However, most Beabulls will retain the long droopy ears of the Beagle yet have the wrinkly skin and underbite of a Bulldog.

 19. Poogle